For late model HP laptop owners we now offer a guaranteed solution.

 When you open a laptop & find yourself faced with the immediate black BIOS password screen & absolutely no idea of what password you used, all you gotta do is come to this page @ 1024kb.co.nz.
 Most HP, Compaq, Dell, Toshiba, Samsung, Sony, Acer, Asus or Fujitsu laptop BIOS passwords can be revealed.

 In the case of Asus laptops it’s the date code you require – enter an incorrect password then press Alt +R at the next prompt.
-Take that date & enter it in the BIOS Master Password Generator below.
+Take that date & enter it in the BIOS Master Password Generator below in the same order (yyyy-dd-mm or dd-mm-yyyy) as displayed on your Asus laptop.

 On some HP/Dell machines, you may need to press Right Ctrl+Enter to show the ID code – & Left Ctrl+Enter to submit the password.

 Anyway, grab the Machine ID Code – sometimes called the Service Tag – usually displayed after submitting a few (3-5) incorrect codes.
 Now enter that code in the box below.
-When you’ve got your master password, please leave a comment, tell us about your win…
+When you’ve got your Laptop BIOS Master Password, please leave a comment, tell us about your win…